mstocco/mariostoc.co/content/racereports/2023-challenge-roth.md

 It doesn't work that way at Roth.
 Was I placed in a group of faster swimmers?
 Yes, but my group is third from last to start.

-Group 15 is called.
+The waiting is over as Group 15 is called.
 We form a line and it is a slow procession to the edge of the water.

-The water is a near perfect temperature, announced earlier at 21°C. A short swim to the start line and BOOM!
-I am swimming with 250 new friends.
+The announced water temperature is a near perfect 21°C. A short swim to the start line and BOOM!
+The cannon fires and I am swimming with 250 new friends.

 Starting this late, the glare from the sun on the eastern leg to the first bridge is blinding.
 Buoys on the water are hard to spot in the sun but the first turn is under a bridge; that is pretty easy to see.
 I follow the mass of arms and heads.
 There is more contact than I've experienced before.
 I am ok with it.
 <!---->